reiver/reiver-lexical-hypothesis/README.md

 ## Lexical Hypothesis Assumptions

 (We haven't yet went into the details of what exactly this analysis is.
-So let's provide the background information for that now....)
+So let's provide the background information to prepare ourselves to later of into the details of the analysis....)

 Once a language is picked, we then make 2 assumption:….